-In this article, you will find useful resources to find out if you can use your drone abroad and in Italy.
+In this article, you will find useful resources to determine if you can use your drone abroad.
+The worldwide database is updated with the latest info.

-Keeping an updated list with all the limitations for every single country is honestly not possible for a single person.
-This is why several websites have started to collect feedback from photographers all around the world regarding their experiences when using drones.
+Keeping an updated list with all the country’s limitations is impossible for a single person.
+This is why several websites have started collecting photographers’ feedback regarding their drone experiences.

 General information on the use of Drones abroad